puravdatta-sudo/puravdatta-sudo/README.md

 # Hi there 👋

-## I'm Purav, a High School Sophomore and an Avid Roboticist.
+## I'm Purav, a College Freshman at Texas A&M University and an Avid Roboticist.

 ## Here's a short summary of what I do!
 ***
-#### A large part of my life is robotics, I am the Captain as well as lead software engineer of FTC Team 14614 Electro.
+#### A large part of my life is robotics, I am the Captain as well as lead software engineer of the now retired FTC Team 14614 Electro.
 We ranked within the top 1% of all teams globally every year and are super dedicated to being competitive.
-Upcomming Integrations include:
+Integrations include:
 * VSLAM for continous autonomous localization
 * Autonomous Path Planning and Re-Optimization using Model Predictive Control
 * Driver Automation To Reduce Human Error